Anzlim/red-blog-source/content/posts/getting-started-with-appsync.md

 The rest api is simple.
 Performs just one task.
 Though this may come at an extra api call.

 On the other hand in Graph QL you could do just one call to get both the data, that is the user & it's hobbies.
-In Graph QL you get what you want no under-fetching or over-fetching
+In Graph QL you get what you want there is no under-fetching or over-fetching

 **under-fetching** - when you do an API call but the data you got is not enough for your need then it's under-fetching.\
 **over-fetching** - when you do an API call and you get more data than is required then it's over fetching.

 To get these advantages it all depends on how you make your Schema design.
-Don't worry if not understood.
+Don't worry if you have not understood.
 It takes a good amount of time to learn to make a good schema.

 **Well what is a schema?**

 It's one of the most important parts of graph QL.
 It defines the data type of the object.
 The shape of the object that could be passed.
 Also it lets us define mutation query & subscriptions.

-**Mutations** - It can be considered as an alternative to put, post & delete request of rest api.
+**Mutations** - It can be considered as an alternative to **put**, **post** & **delete** request of rest api.
 Basically this is used to Manipulate The  data on the server.\
-**Query** - this is an alternative to get requests of rest api.
+**Query** - this is an alternative to **get** requests of rest api.
 If you want to get a particular data from a server use a Query request.\
 **Subscriptions** - This is an awesome feature which lets you do some real time stuff.
 Example if you wanted to build a chat system with getting new messages in real time.

 Let's understand the Syntax of the schema\